rspamd/rspamd.com/doc/quickstart.md

 ### Manual configuration

+First of all, please read the basic configuration principles [here](configuration/index.html).

 There are some different approaches you can take to this:

 1. **Not recommended: This will complicate upgrades:** Modifying the stock config files in `/etc/rspamd` directly.
 Your package manager will not replace the modified config files on upgrade - and may prompt you to merge changes or install these files with an added extension depending on your platform.